William Oldrey: Early life and naval career

 Oldrey was born on 23 November 1787, in Devon, England.

 He joined the Royal Navy in June 1804.
 His first ship, on which he attained the rank of Midshipman, in July 1804, was Warrior.
 His first ship's captain was William Bligh.
+Bligh specifically requested Oldrey, as his navigator.
 In 1805, following Bligh's appointment as Governor of New South Wales, it was aboard Porpoise, bringing Bligh to the colony in 1806, that Oldrey first visited New South Wales.
 He returned to England aboard Buffalo in 1807.
 He may possibly have shared in the prize money won by the Buffalo and 69 other ships, when some Russian naval ships—one carrying the pay for the Russian Mediterranean squadron—were caught in Portsmouth Harbour, at the time that the Tsar Alexander I declared war on Great Britain, in October 1807.

 While a Lieutenant aboard Undaunted, and in command of a boat from that frigate, on 3 May 1813, he boarded and took a French brig, while under cannonade from the batteries of Marsaille.
 On 7 May 1813, he attacked a French schooner protecting a number of coastal vessel, taking two.
-Despite his best efforts, a wind squall allowed the schooner itself to escape.
+Despite his best efforts, a wind squall allowed the schooner to escape.
 In this last action, he suffered a fractured thigh bone; for that injury he received a pension.